Frequently Asked Questions

 The exact location of wind farms will depend on what areas are put up for lease and where projects are proposed.
 Virginia's wind energy area is 22 or more miles offshore, due largely to conflicts with military uses.
-In a state like North Carolina where tourism is such an important driver of the economy, we are likely to see projects proposed that avoid adverse effects on tourism or other industries.
+In a state like North Carolina where tourism is such an important driver of the economy, we have seen wind energy areas over 24 nautical miles offshore, where they are nearly impossible to see from shore.
 Recent proposals in other states have frequently been for projects ten or more miles offshore, which helps to minimize visual impacts.

 Depending on the wind speed, offshore turbine blades will turn one revolution about every 4 to 8 seconds, or a rate of about 8 to 16 RPM.

 Wind turbines are designed to withstand pretty rough weather.
 In a severe storm, when wind speeds get very high (typically around 55 miles per hour), the turbines are designed to automatically shut down in order to avoid damage.
 They do this by turning the nacelle and adjusting the blades to minimize wind forces and applying a brake to stop the rotor from turning.
 While there is 24-hour remote surveillance for offshore wind farms, all of these safety mechanisms are designed to occur without human intervention.